7h30th3r0n3/Evil-M5Core2/README.md

 8. Upload the script to your M5Core2 device.
 9. Restart the device if needed.

+Warning : for Cardputer you need to change the Flash size to 8MB and the Partition Scheme to 8M with spiffs (3MB APP/1.5MB SPIFFS) or space error may occur.

 It's your first time with arduino IDE or something not working correctly?
 You should check out video section !

 <div align="center">